 Non-hazardous wastes were mainly generated from site clearance, excavation, refurbishment, renovation, demolition, and road works.
 The principal non-hazardous wastes were inert construction and demolition ("C&D") waste and non-inert C&D waste, other non-hazardous wastes include mixed C&D waste, general waste, and office paper.
-The Group has set a target to reduce its non-insert C&D waste intensity by 10% in FY2025 with the baseline of FY2022 for its Construction Business.
+In FY2022, the Group set a non-hazardous waste reduction target of reducing its non-insert C&D waste intensity by 10% in the year ending 31 March 2025 ("FY2025") with the baseline of FY2022 for its Construction Business.
+During the Reporting Period, the Group's non-insert C&D waste intensity was approximately 3.52 tonnes/million revenue (HK\$) (FY2022: approximately 3.77 tonnes/million revenue (HK\$)), representing a year-on-year reduction of approximately 6.63%.
+The reduction in the Group's non-insert C&D waste intensity was mainly due to the effective implementation of the Group's waste reduction measures.
+The Group is on track to achieve its non-hazardous waste reduction target, and it will continue its commitment to reduce its non-hazardous waste generation.

 The Group has developed a comprehensive framework outlining the requirements of waste collection, storage, transport, treatment, and disposal.
-Inert C&D material is disposed of at the public filing area for reclamation purposes while non-inert C&D waste is disposed of at strategic landfills.
+Inert C&D material is disposed of at the public filling area for reclamation purposes while non-inert C&D waste is disposed of at strategic landfills.
 To avoid illegal dumping, a Trip-Ticket System is implemented to monitor the waste material delivery record to ensure proper disposal of C&D materials for the Construction Business.